-(Millions of Dollars) Con Edison(a) CECC DNY(a) Aggregate fair value - net liabilities \$ 552 \$ 217 Collateral posted \$ 352 \$ 170(b) Additional collateral(c) (downgrade one level from current ratings(d)) \$ 59 \$ 37 Additional collateral(c) (downgrade to below investment grade from current ratings(d)) \$ 367(e) \$ 113
+(Millions of Dollars) Con Edison(a) CECONY(a) Aggregate fair value - net liabilities \$552 \$217 Collateral posted \$352 \$170(b) Additional collateral(c) (downgrade one level from current ratings(d)) \$ 59 \$ 37 Additional collateral(c) (downgrade to below investment grade from current ratings(d)) \$367(e) \$113

-- Non-derivative transactions for the purchase and sale of electricity and gas and qualifying derivative instruments, which have been designated as normal purchases or normal sales, are excluded from the table.
+Non-derivative transactions for the purchase and sale of electricity and gas and qualifying derivative instruments, which have been designated as normal purchases or normal sales, are excluded from the table.
 These transactions primarily include purchases of electricity from independent system operators.
 In the event the Utilities and Con Edison's competitive energy businesses were no longer extended unsecured credit for such purchases, the Companies would be required to post collateral, which at March 31, 2010, would have amounted to an estimated \$139 million for Con Edison, including \$68 million for CECONY.
-For certain other such non-derivative transactions, the Companies could be required to post collateral under certain circumstances, including in the event counterparties had reasonable grounds for insecurity, - Across the Utilities' energy derivative positions, credit limits for the same counterparties are generally integrated.
-At March 31, 2010, all collateral for these positions was posted by CECONY, including an estimated \$46 million attributable to O&R. - The Companies measure the collateral requirements by taking into consideration the fair value amounts of derivative instruments that contain credit-risk-related contingent features that are in a net liabilities position plus amounts owed to counterparties for settled transactions and amounts required by counterparties for minimum financial security.
+For certain other such non-derivative transactions, the Companies could be required to post collateral under certain circumstances, including in the event counterparties had reasonable grounds for insecurity.

+(b) Across the Utilities' energy derivative positions, credit limits for the same counterparties are generally integrated.
+At March 31, 2010, all collateral for these positions was posted by CECONY, including an estimated \$46 million attributable to O&R

+The Companies measure the collateral requirements by taking into consideration the fair value amounts of derivative instruments that contain credit-risk-related contingent features that are in a net liabilities position plus amounts owed to counterparties for settled transactions and amounts required by counterparties for minimum financial security.
 The fair value amounts represent unrealized losses, net of any unrealized gains where the Companies have a legally enforceable right of setoff.

-The current ratings are Moody's, S&P and Fitch long-term credit rating of, as applicable, Con Edison (Baa1/BBB+/BBB+), CECONY (A3/A-/A-) or O&R (Baa1/A-/A).
-Credit ratings - assigned by rating agencies are expressions of opinions that are subject to revision or withdrawal at any time by the assigning rating agency. - Derivative instruments that are net assets have been excluded from the table.
+(d) The current ratings are Moody's, S&P and Fitch long-term credit rating of, as applicable, Con Edison (Baa1/BBB+/BBB+), CECONY (A3/A-/A-) or as applicable, collicular to the content of the con time by the assigning rating agency.

+Derivative instruments that are net assets have been excluded from the table.
 At March 31, 2010, if Con Edison had been downgraded to below investment grade, it would have been required to post additional collateral for such derivative instruments of not more than \$34 million.